justinegeffen/showcase/demo/docs/014_automation_on_the_seqera_platform.md

 ### 3. seqerakit

 `seqerakit` is a Python wrapper for the Seqera Platform CLI which can be leveraged to automate the creation of all of the entities in Seqera Platform via a YAML format configuration file.
-It can be used to automate the creation of entities, from organizations and workspaces to pipelines and compute environments, and the execution of workflows in one YAML.
+It can be used to automate the creation of entities, from organizations and workspaces to pipelines and compute environments, and the execution of workflows in one file.

 The key features are: